alignan/argos-library/content/post/whatsapp-removes-exif.md

 Then I noticed not all the photos backed to `Google Photos` had this problem, and a deeper look at the [EXIF properties](https://en.wikipedia.org/wiki/Exif) of two different files confirmed my assumptions: [Whatsapp](https://www.whatsapp.com) removes these properties when sharing photos.

-This is the `Exif properties` of a "good" photo:
+These are the `Exif properties` of a "good" photo:

 [![](/img/whatsapp-removes-exif/00.png)](/img/whatsapp-removes-exif/00.png)

-And a `Whatsapp` one:
+And the `Whatsapp` ones:

 [![](/img/whatsapp-removes-exif/01.png)](/img/whatsapp-removes-exif/01.png)

 This has been discussed as well in [Quora](https://www.quora.com/Do-pictures-sent-on-WhatsApp-keep-their-EXIF-data).
-Apparently this saves some extra bytes and help compressing the photos sent, and has some value in keeping privacy.
+Apparently, this saves some extra bytes and helps to compress the photos sent.
+Also, it contributes to keep privacy.
 I understand the motivations, but it is **a Pain in the Ass**.

 What properties am I talking about? simple ones, such as Creation and Modification date.

-When syncing photos to `Google Photos`, if these values are not found, then the Cloud application just fills in the appropriate ones, using the sync time-stamp as new value, thus losing all time-relevancy when sorting photos.
+When syncing photos to `Google Photos`, if these values are not found, then the application just fills in the appropriate ones, using the sync time-stamp as new value, thus losing all time-relevancy when sorting photos.

 The only option I have found is to install `Google Photos` in my mobile, and have `Whatsapp` photo folders to automatically sync, however for limited data budgets this may be an issue (not my issue currently).